openharmony/third_party_python/Doc/library/tarfile.rst

   Implements the ``'data'`` filter.
   In addition to what ``tar_filter`` does:

+  - Normalize link targets (:attr:`TarInfo.linkname`) using
+    :func:`os.path.normpath`.
+    Note that this removes internal ``..`` components, which may change the meaning of the link if the path in :attr:`!TarInfo.linkname` traverses symbolic links.

   - :ref:`Refuse <tarfile-extraction-refuse>` to extract links (hard or soft) that link to absolute paths, or ones that link outside the destination.